Hi, I’m Margo. Winner of many Participation Trophies and quasi-proud owner of this website.

 A few years ago, someone asked me what happened to my "drive to save the world."

-Making money and world-saving are not diametrically opposed.
+They believed, wrongly, that making money and world-saving were diametrically opposed.

-If we’re going to be friends, I need you to understand that you need both the passion for making change and a staunch grip of (conscious) capitalism.
+To be successful at world-saving, you need both a passion for making change and a staunch grip of (conscious) capitalism.

-You don’t have to fund the next TOMS or quit everything, move to a third world country, and start an NGO in order to make a difference.
+You don’t have to fund the next TOMS or quit everything and move to another country in order to make a difference.

 You just have to